seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

       -- error!
 String is not an IO a!
       "whatever"

+Remember that functions like `putStrLn` aren't `IO` actions, they *return* `IO` actions.
+So this won't work: nor can you put other actions there.

+    main = do

-      -- error!
-Its type is String -> IO ()
+      -- error! putStrLn is a function with type String -> IO () putStrLn

-      putStrLn
+      -- good.
+If we give it one argument, it's now an IO action putStrLn "Hello"

 Let's look at some examples of different kinds of monads, each with their own actions.
 To use the Maybe monad, each step must be of type `Maybe a`.
+You can't mix different kinds of actions in the same do block.

-    beCareful :: Maybe Int
+    doesNotWork :: Maybe Int
-    beCareful = do
+    doesNotWork = do

+      -- these work, because they are all Maybe a
       Just 6
       Nothing